aFluffyHotdog/GoTorrent/README.md

     The problem with that is because we are not sending out bitfield messages to anyone.
 4. Support multiple file torrents?

+27/6 Issue solved: I just added one field for raw bits used to convert into infoHash, and another one to access the torrent info.

 24/6: Right now the program terminates after finishing the handshakes, will have to see what's wrong.
-Turns out the pieceHashes is empty, need to check how it's being parsed
+Turns out the pieceHashes is empty, need to check how it's being parsed.

 Currently struggling with sending handshakes out to peers.
 They all seem to time out :( womp womp